RATING★ 7.2

 The Narrative Arc & Core Premise

-Code of Honor, a standout production of 1987, meticulously weaves its narrative threads through the Drama, Action, Crime landscape, offering a cinematic experience that is as challenging as it is rewarding.
+Debuting in 1987, Code of Honor represents a sophisticated intersection of artistic ambition and genre-defining elements within the Drama, Action, Crime category.
 The primary thematic concern of the film is an investigation into In Hong Kong, Ho Chen-tung is the aging Mob boss, living by a code of honor, keeping peace among rival factions.
 As the story unfolds, we are introduced to a world where the traditional boundaries of Drama, Action, Crime are tested.

 The screenplay takes its time to establish the stakes, ensuring that every character motivation is grounded in a psychological reality.
 The synopsis only hints at the depth: "In Hong Kong, Ho Chen-tung is the aging Mob boss, living by a code of honor, keeping peace among rival factions.
 For years, he has been estranged from his son, Hui, who lives in Australia.
 Tung has become a sort of father to Han, a Vietnamese refugee who also lives by an ethical code.
 At the same time that Hui reaches out to his father, the Hong Kong CID conclude their years'-long effort to get the goods on Tung and his associates.
 Tung expects the younger gangsters to live by the code he loves, but at his trial, he has a surprise coming to him.
 It may be up to Han to restore the balance."